Caching¶

 The routing library will cache forms and data using a cache key.
 The key is a combination of the path and the dictionary returned by the cache_deps method.
 By default, the cache_deps method returns the query dictionary.

-If you want to invalidate the cache, you can call the invalidate function.
+If you want to invalidate the cache for a specific path, you can call the invalidate function.
 Invalidating the cache will remove data and forms from the cache.

 from routing import router